epklein/epklein.github.io/_posts/2022Q3/2022-07-06-stewardship-delegation.md

 tags: [Delegation]
 ---

-[Delegation](/mgmt/people/delegation) is the act of giving someone else, or a group of people, authority or responsibility for something.
+[Delegation](/mgmt/people/delegation) is the ability to assign tasks or responsibility to an individual or a group of people, empower them to make decisions, and trust them to complete work effectively.
 There are many techniques for delegating properly; the best approach may depend on the context.

 In [managing software engineering teams](/mgmt/swe), I prefer a delegation approach focused on results instead of methods.
 This takes more time and energy to see results but develops people's abilities and scales in the long run.